Application Wireframe Document

 A diagram (such as a UML, a swimlane, or another robust diagram) for each way a seller can access their Square account information through your application.

-A UML diagram of your OAuth flow that shows you have properly implemented OAuth and you are following the best practices for handling sensitive Square user data.
+A UML diagram of your OAuth flow that shows you've properly implemented OAuth and you're following the best practices for handling sensitive Square user data.

 API-specific questions in Partner Team-provided questionnaires.